muqeeth/rlbook/ocp.md

 where $\eta$ is a fixed "efficiency" constant determining the soil moisture response to irrigation, and $e_t$ is a known quantity summarizing the effects of water loss due to evaporation and finally $\phi_t$ represents the expected added moisture due to precipitation.

 Furthermore, we should ensure that the total amount of water used throughout the season does not exceed the maximum allowed amount.
 To avoid situations where our crop receives too little or too much water, we further impose the condition that $w_p \leq w_{t+1} \leq w_f$ for all stages, for some given values of the so-called permanent wilting percentage $w_p$ and field capacity $w_f$.
-Depending on the moisture content of the soil, the yield will vary up to a maximum value $Y_max$ depending on the water deficiencies incurred throughout the season.
+Depending on the moisture content of the soil, the yield will vary up to a maximum value $Y_{\max}$ depending on the water deficiencies incurred throughout the season.
 The authors make the assumptions that such deficiencies interact multiplicatively across stages such that the total yield is given by
 $\left[\prod_{t=1}^N d_t(w_t)\right] Y_{\max}$.
 Due to the operating cost of watering operations (for example, energy consumption of the pumps, human labor, etc), a more meaningful objective is to maximize $\prod_{t=1}^N d_t\left(w_t\right) Y_{\max } - \sum_{t=1}^N c_t\left(u_t\right)$.
  The problem specification laid out above can be turned into the following mathematical program: